-List the Program Office or IT System information is shared/received with List the purpose of the information being shared /received with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted) with the Program Office or IT system Describe the method of transmittal Veterans Health Administration Business, work flow processes, healthcare operations Personally Identifiable Information (PII), Protected Health Information (PHI), Individually Identifiable Electronically pulled from VistA through Computerized Patient
+IT system and/or Program office.
+Information is shared/received with List the purpose of the information being shared /received with the specified program office or IT system List PII/PHI data elements shared/received/transmitted.
+Describe the method of transmittal

+Veteran Dependent

+Information

+Education Information

+Disclosure Requestor

+Information

+Religious Affiliation